ibm-cloud-docs/apps/tutorials/tutorial_mobile.md

 Install the [{{site.data.keyword.dev_cli_long}} command-line interface (CLI)](/docs/cli?topic=cloud-cli-getting-started).

-## Creating a mobile app with a preconfigured starter kit
+## Creating a mobile app with a starter kit
 {: #create-mobile}

-To create a mobile app by using a preconfigured starter kit, complete these steps:
+To create a mobile app by using a starter kit, complete these steps:

 1. From the [Mobile Starter Kits](https://{DomainName}/developer/mobile/starter-kits){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") page in the {{site.data.keyword.dev_console}}, select a starter kit based on the features you want.
 For example, select **Watson Visual Recognition**.
 2. Enter your app name.
 For this tutorial, use `WatsonApp`.